presidio-oss/hai-guardrails/CONTRIBUTING.md

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

+## Security

+If you believe you've found a security vulnerability, please follow our [Security Policy](SECURITY.md) for responsible disclosure.
+Do not disclose security vulnerabilities publicly or through GitHub issues.
+Instead, email the details to [hai-feedback@presidio.com](mailto:hai-feedback@presidio.com).

 ## How to Contribute

 ### Reporting Bugs